z1g-project/Sodium/README.md

   <img src="./sodium-static/public/sodium.png" height="200">
 </p>

-This is my submittion to the Titanium Network Proxathon!
+This was my submittion to the Titanium Network 2023 Proxathon!

 ## Features